Oklahoma State University Scholarships (2025–26)

 Tuition & Fees (2 semesters) $13,920 $29,440

 Why only these items?
 We include the costs families pay directly to OSU—tuition, required fees, and on-campus housing/meal plans.
-Other costs like books/supplies (~$1,400) and transportation/personal expenses (~$5,700) vary by student and are not billed by the university.
+Other expenses like books/supplies (~$1,400) and transportation/personal costs (~$5,700) vary by student and are not billed by the university.

 📉 Average Net Price (after aid)

-According to federal data, the average net price at OSU is about $16,378 per year after grants and scholarships.
+According to the U.S. Department of Education’s College Scorecard, the average net price at OSU is about $16,378 per year after grants and scholarships.
 This reflects what families typically pay out of pocket after aid.
-Actual cost varies by income, GPA, and test scores.
+Actual costs vary by income, GPA, residency, and scholarship eligibility.
 Learn how Net Price and Student Aid Index (SAI) affect what you pay: Net Price & SAI explained.

 Out-of-State Savings & Waivers

-• Non-Resident Tuition Waiver Scholarships: Awards like the Out-of-State Achievement Scholarship reduce the non-resident portion based on GPA and test scores.
+• Non-Resident Tuition Waiver Scholarships: Awards like the Out-of-State Achievement Scholarship reduce or eliminate the non-resident portion based on GPA and test scores.

-💡 Don’t Miss State Aid: Oklahoma residents can stack Oklahoma’s Promise and other state grants with OSU merit scholarships to cut net costs significantly.
+💡 Don’t Miss State Aid: Oklahoma residents can stack Oklahoma’s Promise and other state grants with OSU merit scholarships to reduce total cost.

 👉 Oklahoma State Grants & Scholarships